qriovider/qriovider.github.io/README.md

 4. Make changes, commit, and push!
 5. After deployment, the webpage will become available at `<your-github-username>.github.io`.

+If you’re hosting your site under the same GitHub username you will have to use Project Pages instead of User Pages.
+Essentially you rename the repo to something other than USERNAME.github.io and create a `gh-pages` branch off of `master`.

 **For project pages:**
 1. In `_config.yml`, set `url` to `https://<your-github-username>.github.io` and `baseurl` to `/<your-repository-name>/`.
 2. Set up automatic deployment of your webpage (see instructions below).